brson/the-end-of-unsafety/script.md

 C also provides some unique features that might not be used often, but occasionally are used to achieve performance, things like setjmp/longjmp, and computed goto.
-It's not clear whether Rust would adopt such features to gain parity, or would pursue alternatives with equivalent performance.
+It's not clear whether Rust would adopt such features to gain parity.

 ## SUCC